-In this page, we leave Cleveleys in the south at Rossall School and carry on travelling north around the coastline with the sea on your left.
+In this page, we leave Cleveleys in the south at Rossall School and carry on travelling north around the coastline with the beach and sea on your left.

 The shingle of Rossall Beach at Cleveleys gives way to old, tired seawalls in front of Rossall School.
 The highway also ends here, with a footpath taking you through the five bar gate at the very end of Rossall Promenade.
 Then head on foot past Rossall School.

 Watch the water!

 You’ll see a water outlet set into the sea wall – it’s a land drain which discharges surface water onto the beach.
 If you hear a gurgling noise, get out of the way because this is what happens next:

 The tall concrete pillars here (below right) are known locally as the ‘tank traps’ – supposedly to stop invading troops from coming up the beach.